orangetrialtruck/orangetrialtruck.github.io/content/posts/42075-first-responder/index.md

   enable: false
 ---

-My LEGO Technic journey started with the motorization of the 42075 First Responder set.
-I added motors for driving, steering and custom LEDs.
+My LEGO Technic journey started with the motorization of the [42075 First Responder](https://rebrickable.com/sets/42075-1/first-responder/) set in the summer of 2021.
+I added motors for driving, steering and installed custom LEDs.
 I like the result, the car has excellent playability (especially in the dark - thanks to the bright LEDs), although, of course, there is still room for improvement.

 <!--more-->